splane00/sami-lane-portfolio/README.md

 # Samantha (Sami) Lane – Portfolio

 Welcome to my portfolio!
-I am a Master's student in Bioinformatics at Johns Hopkins University with interests in genomics, women’s health, and computational biology.
+I am a Master's student in Bioinformatics at Johns Hopkins University with interests in genomics and computational biology, focused on discoveries in women's health and reproductive technologies.
 This repository highlights selected projects that showcase my skills in Python, data analysis, bioinformatics pipelines, and software development.

 ---